A91y/blog-posts-backup/ckwd3htz002tudms1g1we4xem.md

 2. What value will this product  add into my life ?
 3. Do I really need it or I am buying it just for flexing ?

 When you complete this checklist, you'll get a better decision making for the products.
-Now, you can diffentiate between what you need and what they wanted to sell you forcefully.
+Now, you can differentiate between what you need and what they wanted to sell you forcefully.

 > *Now that said, dear reader, whoever you are.
 Thank you for reading, and I hope you have a wonderful day.*